 The Cisco TFTP service that provides this functionality can be enabled on any server node in the cluster.
 However, in a cluster with more than 1250 users, other services might be impacted by configuration changes that can cause the TFTP service to regenerate configuration files.
 Therefore, Cisco recommends that you dedicate a specific subscriber node to the TFTP service, as shown in Figure 9-1, for a cluster with more than 1250 users or any features that cause frequent configuration changes.

-Cisco recommends that you use the same OVA template for the TFTP subscribers as used for the call processing subscribers.
+Cisco recommends that you use the same VM configuration for the TFTP subscribers as used for the call processing subscribers.

 Media Resource Subscriber